damienbod/angular-auth-oidc-client/docs/site/angular-auth-oidc-client/docs/documentation/public-api.md

 ## authorizeWithPopUp(authOptions?: AuthOptions, popupOptions?: PopupOptions, configId?: string)

-This method is being called when you want to redirect to the secure token server in a popup and login your user.
-This method takes a `configId` as parameter if you want to use a specific config and it also takes `authOptions` adding `customParams` which can change every time you want to login and an `urlHandler` which is getting called instead of the redirect.
-You can also pass `PopupOptions` to define where and how the popup should open.
+This method must be called when you want to redirect to the Security Token Service in a popup and login your user.
+This method takes a `configId` as parameter if you want to use a specific config and it also takes `authOptions` adding `customParams` which can change every time you want to login.
+It also accepts an `urlHandler` which is getting called instead of the redirect.
+You can pass additional `PopupOptions` to define where and how the popup should open.

 The method returns an `Observable<LoginResponse>` containing